mlanza/atomic/README.md

 ## Atomic in Action

-Atomic has been used for developing and deploying (to typical web hosts, Deno, SharePoint, Cloudflare, and Power Apps) a variety of production apps for years and has most recently been used to create digital card and board games.
+Atomic has been used for developing and deploying to typical web hosts, Deno, Supabase, SharePoint, Cloudflare, and Power Apps and various production apps for years.

 These examples model how one might write a program in Atomic: